CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

-\textbf{Objective Evaluation:}
+\subsection{Objective Evaluation}

-\textit{1.
+\textbf{1.
 RAAP and Contextual Linguistic Text Adaptation:} Fig. \ref{fig:llm-as-judge} shows the RAAP accuracy (left) and the adapted scores generated by GPT-5 and LLaMA models (right).
-RAAP achieves nearly 100\% accuracy for most accents in terms of accent and gender retrieval, while age prediction is less accurate but acceptable, given its known difficulty.
+RAAP achieves nearly 100\% accuracy for most accents in terms of accent and gender retrieval, while age prediction is less accurate but acceptable, given the known challenges related to this~\cite{zhang2025automated}.
 For the LLM-as-judge scores, we observe that the standard text already achieves reasonable accent scores, with all scores above 6.
 After adaptation using GPT-4o-mini, four accents (GB, MY, SG, and US) show improved adaptation scores.
-Interestingly, these accents correspond to locations where the language of daily communciation tends to be English.
+Interestingly, these accents correspond to locations where the language of daily communication tends to be English.
 A possible explanation is that for these speakers, the model had higher confidence in modifying the text, while the training corpus distribution likely reinforces this behaviour, which GPT-4 effectively captures.
-In contrast, LLaMA shows decreased accent scores after adaptation, although we doubt these results since the judge is GPT-5, not LLaMA, and continue to evaluate both adapted texts.
+By contrast, LLaMA shows decreased accent scores after adaptation, possibly because the judge is GPT-5, not LLaMA.
+We evaluate both adapted text outputs further.

-\textit{2.
+\textbf{2.
 Comparision of Baselines and CLARITY:} Fig. \ref{fig:objective_results} plots accent accuracy and NISQA scores for generated speech across various systems, along with the averaged scores.
 CosyVoice2 and ParlerTTS achieve very low accent accuracy (8.75\% and 6.14\%), likely due to training sets lacking accented speech.
-Per-accent results reveal higher scores for accents better represented in training data.
-CLARITY with GPT-adapted text achieves the best overall accuracy, though ES, JP, and PT remain below 50\%, showing the difficulty of these accents.
-In terms of NISQA, ParlerTTS averages 4.67, while CLARITY\_GPT achieves 4.36, outperforming CosyVoice2 (3.16) and even ground truth on some accents.
+Looking in detail at individual accent results reveal generally higher scores for accents better represented in training data.
+CLARITY with GPT-adapted text achieves the best overall accuracy, though ES, JP, and PT remain below 50\%, indicating the difficulty of mitigating outputs for these accents.
+In terms of NISQA, ParlerTTS averages 4.67, while CLARITY\_GPT achieves 4.31, easily outperforming CosyVoice2 (3.16).
+Further testing revealed that CosyVoice2 works much better when it is prompted with a known-correct target accent example, but that was was not possible in our zero-shot evaluation scenario.